pascallaliberte/pascallaliberte.me/jtbd/purchase-interview/focus-course.md

 ---

-If all three points in the checklist?
+Do you match all three points?
 Can I call you to ask you about the purchase?
 It'll be a **one-hour call**, and for your time, I'll be sending you a $50 Amazon Gift Certificate.

 Interested?
 Here are 4 questions to get started and I'll be in touch.
 {: #form }